-Financial Technology or its portmanteau ‘FinTech’ is no longer confined to the dark and dingy corners of back-offices, in fact, it has taken centre stage by making itself indispensable to almost all of the customer-driven processes.
+Financial Technology or its portmanteau ‘FinTech’ is no longer confined to the dark and dingy corners of back-offices, in fact, it has taken center stage by making itself indispensable to almost all of the customer-driven processes.
 Any digital transaction, be it, online shopping, foreign currency exchange, stock investments or money transfers, is possible at our fingertips thanks to ‘FinTech.’
 So, how did FinTech come to play such an essential role in the lives of us consumers and What FinTech Trends we are going to witness this year?

-As it was rightly said by Mr. White – “I am the one who knocks”.
+As Mr. White used to say – “I am the one who knocks”.

 This new explosion in IT is definitely the one that is knocking on every VCs and investors doorstep.
 This could be precisely said because the overall investment in Financial Technology has already surpassed the 2017 results in mid-year itself.

 Let’s take a look at some of the major breakthroughs that occurred in FinTech this year,